Dr. Balaguruprasad Narayanan

-Eric is a Lecturer and Academic Partner Liaison with Kaplan Singapore and teaches Economics at the Kaplan Diploma School.
+Eric is a Lecturer and Academic Partner Liaison with Kaplan Singapore.
+He teaches economics.
 Having graduated with a Bachelor of Business in Economics and Finance with RMIT and subsequently, a Master of Education with Monash University, Eric holds a special interest in engaging the unmotivated student to make better life decisions through the use of economic concepts and principles.
 He enjoys making his students stand up and sit down for in-class activities in order to gauge his students’ willingness to pay for certain items, and asking them to make tough decisions on how they would spend $100,000, a limited resource, if it was given to them.
 All this done, in the name of learning and understanding Economics.

 Sarah Young is currently a PhD candidate in the School of Nursing, College of Health & Medicine, at the University of Tasmania.
 Her research focus is on incorporating mental wellbeing into a broad range of contexts.
 She also has interests in public health and higher education curriculum development, and tutors into and develops content for several courses in the School of Medicine, University of Tasmania, Australia.

 Alexander Ziegler is employed at IBM in the role as Program Director, Business Development for Education.
 His focus is on taking care of the global education offerings and the strategic development and implementation of new routes to market to drive IBM’s skills into the market.